Mongolia under Yuan rule: History

 The establishment of the province in Mongolia decreased the importance of the princes in the steppe region, but it did not prevent the seizure of the throne by Yesün Temür in 1323 as a "steppe candidate" in close collaboration with the conspirators in Gegeen Khan's court.
 During the civil war of the Yuan dynasty known as the War of the Two Capitals after the death of Yesün Temür, the Lingbei province supported the loyalists at Shangdu and fought against El Temür and Jayaatu Khan Tugh Temür, but they were eventually crushed by the forces of the latter.
 After the civil war Tugh Temür abdicated in favor of his older brother Kusala, who enthroned himself on February 27, 1329 north of Karakorum.
 However, he suddenly died only four days after a banquet with Tugh Temür on his way to Khanbaliq (Dadu).
-Then Tugh Temür was restored to the throne on September 8.
+Tugh Temür was restored to the throne on September 8.
 After the capture of the Yuan capital by the Ming dynasty founded by Han Chinese in 1368, the last Yuan emperor Toghon Temür fled north to Shangdu, then to Yingchang and died there in 1370.
 The Mongols under his son and successor Biligtü Khan Ayushiridara retreated to the Mongolian steppe and fought against the Ming.
 The Mongolian homeland became the ruling center of the Northern Yuan dynasty, which would last until the 17th century.